dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

   * timeout expires but service not terminated - return false
   * `InterruptedException` throws - goes to catch block
   * You have to call `shutdown` before, otherwise behavior is unpredictable - it would wait until the end of timeout, regardless if service actually terminated or not and return false

+In below code, if your `Future` completes in 1 sec, all is good.
+But if you change it to 3 sec:
+* `awaitTermination` would exit with false and `shutdownNow` would be called which would terminate the thread
-In below code, if your futures completes in 1 sec, all is good.
-But if you change it to 3 sec, then `awaitTermination` would exit with false, but your `whenComplete` would be called anyway with fail result, `ex` would be null in either success or fail.
-Also, it's a nice example of how `CompletableFuture` works, and how you can register callbacks in java with `whenComplete`, and how you can add blocking code to wait the completion of callbacks.
+* so `InterruptedException` would be thrown and your `Future` would exit `whenComplete` would be called with fail result, `ex` would be null Also, it's a nice example of how `CompletableFuture` works, and how you can register callbacks in java with `whenComplete`, and how you can add blocking code to wait the completion of callbacks.
 There are several ways to wait including:
   * CompletableFuture.allOf => `get(long timeout, TimeUnit unit) throws InterruptedException, ExecutionException, TimeoutException` - wait for execution with timeout, or join (compare to `get` it doesn't throw any exception)
   * `awaitTermination` - that used in below example
   * `CountDownLatch` => `await(long timeout, TimeUnit unit)` - wait for execution with timeout